Smmehdihosseini/Image-Denoising-with-Deep-Learning/README.md

 Our models are separated into various kinds as follows:

-    1. CNN based or Fully connected based autoencoder denoiser
+    1. CNN-based or Fully connected-based autoencoder denoiser
     2. Using Adam or Gradient Descent Optimizer
     3. Using 3in3 or 5in5 filters (kernels) in the CNN based model
     4. Using symmetric or non-symmetric connection